Tom Boonen: 2009

-He returned to racing in the Eneco Tour where he won the third stage by beating Tyler Farrar in the sprint.
-After that he entered the Vuelta a España to prepare for the final part of the season.
+Boonen returned to racing in the Eneco Tour where he won the third stage by beating Tyler Farrar in the sprint.
+After that, he entered the Vuelta a España to prepare for the final part of the season.
 There, he finished second in the prologue behind Cancellara.
 He crashed in the seventh stage, a 30 km time trial, losing by 1m 03s and ended the day second overall behind Cancellara.
 He withdrew during the 13th stage, due to the lasting effects of his crash in the seventh stage.

-He finished his season with a second place in Paris–Tours, beaten in a sprint of three by fellow countryman and defending champion Philippe Gilbert.
+Boonen finished his season with a second place in Paris–Tours, beaten in a sprint of three by fellow countryman and defending champion Philippe Gilbert.